-\\\\\\ (firm name), Mentor, and \\\\\\ (firm name), Protégé, agree to form a Mentor-Protégé Agreement for the purpose of building a professional relationship and strengthening the business and technical capacity of the Protégé firm.

-The Mentor and Protégé agree to meet in order to advance toward the objectives outlined in the Protégé Development Plan (PDP).
-These meetings will happen monthly or as directed by BART.
-The parties agree to follow the PDP and update it as necessary.
-The parties also agree to attend or make efforts to attend all Mentor-Protégé meetings arranged by BART.

-The parties agree that this Agreement should continue for 18 months, or longer if mutually agreeable, with BART's consent.
-The parties understand that the Protégé is not guaranteed any future work to come out of the Mentor-Protégé Agreement.

-The Mentor-Protégé Agreement should not limit the ownership or control by the Protégé's owner of the Protégé firm.
-At all times during the Mentor-Protégé Agreement, the Mentor firm shall not have a majority ownership stake in the Protégé or partial or full control of the Protégé firm.
-If the Protégé firm is sold during this relationship, the Mentor-Protégé Agreement is considered to be ended.

-The Mentor may provide, in limited instances, skilled personnel and equipment if a written lease or rental agreement covers the equipment and the personnel are under the direct supervision of the Protégé.

-The parties hereby agree to this statement.

-Mentor

-Protégé

-Name of M-P Coordinator of Mentor Firm:

-Email of Mentor's M-P Coordinator:

-SF BART DBE Program 2024 | 97
+(firm name), Me agree to form a Mentor-Protégé A relationship and strengthening the bus agreement for the p The Mentor and Protégé agree to mee Protégé Development Plan (PDP).
+The The parties agree to follow the PDP ar or make efforts to attend all Mentor-P ese meetings will happ and update it as necessa en monthly or as directed by BART ary.
+The parties also agree to atten Τ. The parties agree that this Agreemed agreeable, with BART's consent.
+The parties work to come out of the Mento parties understand tha it the Protégé is not guaranteed an - The Mentor-Protégé Agreement shown owner of the Protégé firm.
+At all times shall not have a majority ownership st firm.
+If the Protégé firm is sold dur considered to be ended. s during the Mentor-P take in the Protégé or rotégé Agreement, the Mentor firr partial or full control of the Protég m gé The Mentor may provide, in limited instances, covers the equipment and the personnel are u nt The parties hereby agree to this stater nent.
+Mentor Protégé Date Date ame of M-P Coordinator of Mentor Firm: mail of Mentor's M-P Coordinator: nan or Mentor's M-F Cooldinator. ,